Shinn Fund Recipients

 Rare Pitcher Plants and their Associated Flies

-Peter Kann studies the relationship between well-known pitcher plants (Sarracenia) and the flies (Fletcherimyia) that use them as host plants.
+Peter Kann studied the relationship between well-known pitcher plants (Sarracenia) and the flies (Fletcherimyia) that use them as host plants.
 These flies feed on the pitcher plant’s captured prey, not on plant tissue.
-Peter will determine which species of Fletcherimyia are associated with two rare, endangered pitcher plants, S. jonesii and S. oreophila.
+Pete determined which species of Fletcherimyia are associated with two rare, endangered pitcher plants, S. jonesii and S. oreophila.

 Peter Kann, East Carolina University